Paying your employees' tax to Revenue

 Appealing an assessment

 You may appeal an assessment(s) within 30 days of the date on the notice.
-You must file and pay any Employer’s Income Tax, PRSI, USC and LPT that is outstanding for the period before you submit your appeal.
+You must file and pay any employer’s Income Tax, PRSI, USC and Local Property Tax (LPT) that is outstanding for the period before you submit your appeal.

 Send your appeal, in writing, to the Tax Appeals Commission.